-Step 2: The amount of the loan is applied in a lump sum to purchase non-registered investments.
+Step 2: Apply the amount of the loan in a lump sum to purchase non-registered investments.

-Step 3: The loan interest is paid with the regular cash flow you were contributing to your non-registered investments.
+Step 3: Pay the loan interest with the regular cash flow you were contributing to your non-registered investments.

 Step 4: The loan interest becomes a deduction on your tax return.2

 As you can see, it’s a simple strategy — and it can make a big difference to your bottom line.

 How borrowing to invest can work — an example

 Liz is looking for ways to maximize the value of her non-registered investments and supplement her other retirement savings.
 She currently contributes $300 a month or $3,600 a year to her non-registered portfolio.
 Here’s how Liz’s strategy looks using this leverage strategy.